 Manufacturing defect – defect in the product occurring during manufacturing results in serious physical injuries

 Breach of Warranty: Breach of warranty-based product liability claims usually focus on one of three types: (1) breach of an express warranty, (2) breach of an implied warranty of merchantability or (3) breach of an implied warranty of fitness for a particular purpose.

 Consumer Protection: Many states have enacted consumer protection statutes for defects which merely render the product unusable, causing economic loss, but not physical injury or damage to other property.

-If you have any questions about a possible products liability lawsuit, please don’t hesitate to call us for a free case evaluation.
+If you have any questions about a possible products liability lawsuit, please don’t hesitate to call one of our product liability lawyer’s in New York for a free case evaluation.